Cloud-Architects/cloudiscovery/README.md

 *   IAM User to policy relationship
 *   IAM Group to policy relationship
 *   IAM Role to policy relationship
+*   AWS Principals that are able to assume roles

 ### AWS IoT